pace-neutrons/pace-developers/euphonic/horace_euphonic_interface/development/01_releases.md

 # Horace-Euphonic-Interface Release Process

 ## 1. Update to release versions of submodules
-Use `git submodule` to check the submodule versions.
-If any are not release versions, create a new horace-euphonic-interface branch (e.g. `v0.3.0_release`) and update the submodules to release versions
+Use `git submodule` to check the submodule versions, check they are release versions.
+Then run `git status` to check that the release versions of the submodules have actually been commited to horace-euphonic-interface master (if any submodules say `new commits`, they have not been commited).
+If any are not release versions or git status says `new commits`, create a new horace-euphonic-interface branch (e.g. `v0.3.0_release`) and update the submodules to release versions.

 ## 2. Update the changelog
 * On the same branch, update the `Unreleased` title in `CHANGELOG.rst` and the associated Github